Swedish PM Resigns After Right, Far-right Poll Win - UrduPoint

 - 'Making Sweden great again' - Never before has a Swedish government relied on the support of the anti-immigration and nationalist SD, who became the big winners of the vote, by gaining more than three percentage points.

-With 20.6 percent of votes counted so far the party emerged as Sweden's second largest party behind the Social Democrats, which have dominated Swedish politics since the 1930s.
+With the vast majority of votes counted, the party emerged as Sweden's second largest behind the Social Democrats, which have dominated Swedish politics since the 1930s.

 "I now begin the work of forming a new and strong government," Kristersson said in a video posted to Facebook.